-My husband and I enjoy traveling, cooking fine dinners, and chasing our beagles in circles.
+My husband and I enjoy traveling, cooking fine dinners, and remembering when we chased our beagles in circles.